Vortex states in an acoustic Weyl crystal with a topological lattice defect: Lattice Design

 \section{Lattice Design}

-The concept of the TLD-induced HOFA mode is summarised in Fig.~\ref{fig:sketch}\textbf{a}.
-In a crystalline Weyl semimetal, topologically-charged Weyl points in the 3D bulk guarantee the existence of Fermi arc modes on 2D external surfaces of the crystal, with each Fermi arc extending between the projections of two oppositely-charged Weyl points in the 2D momentum space.
-We then introduce a TLD, which breaks translational symmetry in the $x$-$y$ plane while maintaining it along $z$.
-This generates HOFA modes along the 1D string formed by the TLD, extending between the projections of the Weyl points in the residual 1D momentum space ($k_z$).
-As shown in Fig.~\ref{fig:sketch}\textbf{b}--\textbf{e}, we realise this phenomenon using a 3D acoustic crystal formed by chirally structured layers stacked along $z$.
+The emergence of a TLD-induced Fermi arc (TIFA) mode is conceptually illustrated in Fig.~\ref{fig:sketch}\textbf{a}.
+In a Weyl semimetal, topologically-charged Weyl points in the 3D bulk imply the existence of Fermi arc modes on 2D external surfaces of the crystal.
+In the 2D surface momentum space, each Fermi arc extends between the projections of two oppositely-charged Weyl points.
+The introduction of a TLD into the Weyl crystal breaks translational symmetry in the $x$-$y$ plane while maintaining it along $z$, and generates TIFA modes that are spatially localised to the 1D string formed by the TLD.
+Viewed from momentum space, the TIFA modes extend between the projections of the two Weyl points into the residual 1D momentum space $k_z$.

+To realise this phenomenon, we designed and fabricated a 3D acoustic crystal formed by chirally structured layers stacked along $z$, as shown in Fig.~\ref{fig:sketch}\textbf{b}--\textbf{e}.
 Without the TLD, an $x$-$y$ cross section of the structure would form a triangular lattice.
-The TLD is introduced by a ``cut-and-glue'' procedure in which a $\pi/3$ wedge is deleted (Fig.~\ref{fig:sketch}\textbf{c} inset) and the edges are reattached by deforming the rest of the lattice.
-As explained below, this produces a strongly localised pseudo-magnetic flux \cite{Ruegg2013, Gonzalez1993} that is responsible for the HOFA modes.
-The experimental sample is formed by stacking 3D-printed structures, with a total of 21 layers.
-A photograph is shown in Fig.~\ref{fig:sketch}\textbf{e}.
+The TLD is introduced by a ``cut-and-glue'' procedure in which a $\pi/3$ wedge is deleted (Fig.~\ref{fig:sketch}\textbf{c} inset) and the edges are reattached by deforming the rest of the lattice (see Methods).
+The experimental sample is formed by stacking 3D-printed structures, with a total of 21 layers (see Methods); a photograph is shown in Fig.~\ref{fig:sketch}\textbf{e}.

 The 3D Brillouin zone of the acoustic crystal, in the absence of the TLD, is depicted in the left panel of Fig.~\ref{fig:sim}\textbf{a}.
-Weyl points exist at $K$ and $K'$ ($H$ and $H'$), with topological charge +1 (-1) \cite{xiao2015, peri2019, li2018weyl}; for details, refer to Supplementary Section I. Consider the Weyl point at $K$ or $K'$ (the analysis for $H$ and $H'$ is closely analogous); in its vicinity, the wavefunctions are governed by the effective Hamiltonian
+Weyl points exist at $K$ and $K'$ ($H$ and $H'$), with topological charge +1 (-1) \cite{xiao2015, peri2019, li2018weyl}; for details, refer to Supplementary Section I. Consider the Weyl point at $K$ or $K'$ (the analysis for $H$ and $H'$ is similar).
+In its vicinity, the wavefunctions are governed by the effective Hamiltonian